If you're a landlord, regular property inspections are important for maintaining the value and condition of your rental properties.

 Landlords must treat all tenants equally when it comes to apartment inspections.
 They cannot single out specific tenants based on race, religion, or family status, as mandated by fair housing laws.
 Doing so would qualify as illegal discrimination.

-Understanding fair housing laws will help keep the apartment inspection fair and respectful to everyone's rights.
-Consult with a legal expert or local tenant-landlord guidelines should you have inspection concerns.
+Fair housing laws keep the apartment inspection fair and respectful for everyone.
+Consult with a legal expert or reference local tenant-landlord guidelines if you have any inspection questions.

 Use a rental inspection checklist